lablnet/upwork_visualization/README.md

 1. Show chart of earnings.
 2. Show stats
 3. Show feeds
+4. Print
-4. Fully Open Source
+5. Fully Open Source
-5. No server involved
+6. No server involved

 ## How to run locally?
 Clone this repo.